andreluciani/sql-orm-examples/index.md

 DROP TABLE
 ```

-- The operation returns which constraints were dropped because of `CASCADE`.
+- The operation returns which dependent objects were dropped because of `CASCADE`.

 ---